Avicii: Posthumous releases and tributes

-A biography titled Tim – The Official Biography of Avicii was released in the UK and North America on 16 November 2021.
+A biography titled Tim – The Official Biography of Avicii, written by Måns Mosesson, was released in the UK and North America in November 2021.
+While writing the biography, Mosesson was given access to Avicii's emails, text messages, voice memos, and journal entries, and he conducted hundreds of interviews with individuals from Bergling’s personal and professional life.
 Kitty Empire of The Guardian described it as "An honest study of the shy young man turned superstar DJ".

-A second tribute concert was held at the Avicii Arena on 1 December.
-A third tribute concert, titled "Together for a Better Day", was also held at the Avicii Arena on 6 December 2023.
+A second tribute concert was held at the Avicii Arena in December 2021, and a third tribute concert, titled "Together for a Better Day", was held at the same venue in December 2023.

+In February 2024, Avicii's remix of "Beautiful Drug" by Zac Brown of Zac Brown Band was released.

-On 14 February 2024, Zac Brown Band's lead singer Zac Brown, who had worked with Bergling on "Broken Arrows", announced that Bergling's remix of their song "Beautiful Drug" would be released on 16 February.
-On 19 April, it was announced that the documentary Avicii – I'm Tim would premiere at the Tribeca Festival on 9 June 2024.
-Directed by Henrik Burman, the film will feature interviews with David Guetta, Chris Martin and Nile Rodgers, among others.
-On 23 May, a SiriusXM radio channel titled "Avicii Radio: Music for a Better Day" was launched.
+In April 2024, it was announced the documentary Avicii – I'm Tim would premiere at the Tribeca Festival in June 2024.
+Directed by Henrik Burman, the film features interviews with David Guetta, Chris Martin, Nile Rodgers, and others.

+In May 2024, a SiriusXM radio channel titled "Avicii Radio: Music for a Better Day" was launched.

-On 14 June a photobook about Avicii's childhood and life was released by Swedish author Måns Mosesson, the same author of Avicii's biography.
-The profits from the photobook sales were directed to the Tim Bergling Foundation.
+In June 2024, Måns Mosesson published a photo book depicting Avicii's childhood and life, The Life and Music of Tim Bergling, proceeds from which were donated to the Tim Bergling Foundation.

-On 31 December.
-Netflix released Avicii's final live performance, titled Avicii: My Last Show, which took place on August 28, 2016, at the Ushuaïa Ibiza Beach Hotel.
-The performance was launched simultaneously with the global release of the documentary Avicii: I'm Tim.
+In December 2024, Netflix released Avicii's final live performance, titled Avicii: My Last Show, which took place in August 2016 at Ushuaïa Ibiza Beach Hotel.
+The performance was simultaneously released with the documentary Avicii – I'm Tim.

-On February 14, 2025, the single "Forever Yours (Tim's 2016 Ibiza Version)" was released.
-The song was already finished in 2016, but since the documentary was released, the pressure to release the song was higher.
-A "Creative Journey" video was posted on the same day in tandem to the song's release.
-It featured rare studio footage of Bergling listening to the demo with friends and performing it on his last concert at Ushuaïa Ibiza Beach Hotel.
-A greatest hits album, Avicii Forever, was released on 16 May 2025.
+In February 2025, the single "Forever Yours (Tim's 2016 Ibiza Version)" was released.
+The song was finished in 2016, but since the documentary's release, pressure to release the song has increased.
+A "Creative Journey" video was posted on the same day as the song's release; it features rare studio footage of Avicii listening to the demo with friends and performing it at his last concert.
+Collaborator Sandro Cavazza criticized the release of the song without permission from Avicii.

+A greatest hits album, Avicii Forever, was released in May 2025.

+In November 2025, the first episode of the documentary "Stories on Stories" was released on YouTube.
+The three-part series includes previously unseen archival footage of studio sessions from 2014 and 2015 that produced some songs on Stories (2015).
+Episode Two was released in December 2025.